Åsa Lind

 Åsa Lind (born 1958 in Karbäcken in Tåsjö parish in Ångermanland) is a Swedish children's and youth book author.

 Lind lives in Stockholm.
 She has previously worked as a journalist and in a restaurant but is now a full-time writer.
 Lind was awarded the Nils Holgersson plaque in 2003 and received the Kulla-Gulla Prize in 2014.
-Lind is a member of the Swedish Children's Book Academy.
+Lind is a member of the Swedish Academy for Children's Books.